Michael Graham (singer): Career

 On the BBC television programme Something for the Weekend, Graham's bandmate Ronan Keating let slip that Graham would be taking part in the fifth series of Dancing on Ice, starting in January 2010.
 On the show he was paired with professional skater Melanie Lambert, but were voted off on 7 March in a skate-off with Danniella Westbrook and her partner Matt Gonzalez.
 On participating, Graham has described his training as therapy which has helped him come to terms with the death of his bandmate Stephen Gately, who had participated in the show two years earlier.

 In February 2010 it was announced that Graham would be participating in Eurosong 2010, Ireland's final to select their Eurovision Song Contest entry.
 He performed the self-penned song "Baby, Nothing's Wrong" on 4 March on RTÉ One, attempting to achieve an eighth victory for Ireland in the competition, but placed second, losing out to Eurovision 1993 winner Niamh Kavanagh.

 In 2013 he appeared in Celebrity Apprentice Ireland on TV3.

-Graham retired from the public eye following Boyzone's final split in 2019.
+Graham retired from the public eye following Boyzone's split in 2019.
 Graham appeared in the 2025 documentary Boyzone: No Matter What discussing why he had retired from public life and revealed he had not spoken to his former bandmates in five years.
 He decided not to join the rest of his bandmates in promoting the series.

+Following the success of the documentary, it was announced that Graham would rejoin Boyzone for two farewell concerts at the Emirates Stadium, that took place in June 2026.